brian-d-richardson/HOOVS/README.md

 library(HOOVS)
 ```

-Other packages used in this README can be loaded in the following
+Other packages used in this README can be loaded in the following chunk.
-chunck.

 ``` r